-Hi.
-I’m Jaimie, Certified Practising Speech Pathologist and member of Speech Pathology Australia.
+Hi, I’m Jaimie (she/her).
+I’m a Certified Practising Speech Pathologist and member of Speech Pathology Australia.

-I have a Master of Speech Language Pathology from the University of Sydney and have worked with both children and adults in speech, language, literacy, stuttering, social skills and swallowing.
+I have a Master of Speech Language Pathology from the University of Sydney and have worked with both children and adults on speech, language, literacy, stuttering, social skills and swallowing goals.
 I have worked in both private practice and the not-for-profit sector.

 I really enjoy working with children and young adults in their everyday communication environments; home and school, with their everyday communication partners; parents, teachers and peers.
-I pride myself on connecting and collaborating with teachers and parents, being evidence-based and creating a calm, safe space for children, young adults and their families to talk, listen and learn without worry or judgement.
+I’m passionate about connecting and collaborating with teachers and parents, being evidence-based and creating a calm, safe space in therapy sessions to play, talk, listen and learn without worry or judgement.

 About Speech Pathology